Automated Privacy Information Annotation in Large Language Model Interactions: Evaluation for Local Detection Methods

 \textbf{Models.} We take the instruction-tuned version of different series of language models with various scales, including Llama-3.2-1B and 3B \cite{llama3}, and Qwen-2.5-1.5B, 3B, 7B, and 72B \cite{qwen2}.
 All the pretrained checkpoints are loaded from huggingface\footnote{https://huggingface.co}.

-\textbf{Implementation Details.} We implement the Privacy Detection Model and all the baselines in PyTorch.
+\textbf{Implementation Details.} We implement all the baselines in PyTorch.
 The workstation has 8 NVIDIA V100 32G GPUs.
 To improve training efficiency, we adopt LoRA \cite{lora} for tuning our model.
 More training settings are listed in Appendix \ref{training_detail}.